liferay/liferay-screens/ios/README.md

 # Liferay Screens for iOS

-## Important note
+## Important Note

-__This product is under heavy development and its features aren't ready for use in production.
-It's being made public only to allow developers to preview the technology.__
+This product is under heavy development and its features aren't ready for use in production.
+It's being made public only to allow developers to preview the technology.

 ## Introduction